Henry Huttleston Rogers

-A strange dualism characterized Rogers.
-Pitiless in business deals, in his personal affairs he was warm and generous, and at sixty, according to Tarbell, "by all odds, the handsomest and most distinguished figure in Wall Street." ...Rogers delighted in outwitting his contemporaries and in exercising power that comes from great wealth.
-However, he flourished just as the Gilded Age was giving way to the Progressive Era, and therefore his drive to power was frustrated by reforms and changes to more acceptable management styles that the twentieth century was ushering in.

 Early life and education

 Rogers was born in Fairhaven, Massachusetts, on January 29, 1840.
 He was the elder son of Rowland Rogers (a former ship captain, bookkeeper and grocer) and his wife, Mary Eldredge Huttleston.
 Both parents were Yankees and were descended from the Pilgrims who arrived in 1620 aboard the Mayflower.
 His mother's family had earlier used the spelling "Huddleston" rather than "Huttleston".
 (Consequently, Rogers' name is often misspelled.)

 Except for a brief move to Mattapoisett, Massachusetts, during Rogers' early childhood, the family lived in Fairhaven, a fishing village across the Acushnet River from the whaling port of New Bedford.
 Fairhaven is a small seaside town on the south coast, bordering the Acushnet River to the west and Buzzards Bay to the south.
 In the mid-1850s, whaling was already an industry in decline in New England.
 Whale oil was soon replaced by kerosene and natural gas.
 Henry Rogers' father was one of the many men of New England who changed from a life on the sea to other work to provide for their families.

 Rogers was an average student, and he was in the first graduating class of the local high school in 1856.
 Continuing to live with his parents, he was hired on with the Fairhaven Branch Railroad, an early precursor of the Old Colony Railroad, as an expressman and brakeman.
 He worked there for three to four years, while carefully saving his earnings.